Castle10/GADS-cloud-challenge/Translation-code2.md

 (copy IP address to clipboard)
 - To create user for the sql instance
 = gcloud sql users create blogdbuser --instance=blog-db --password=password
+- To create network under connections
+= gcloud sql network create web-front-end --authorized-network=(network address)/32

+## Task 5: Configure an application in a Compute Engine instance to use Cloud SQL
+SSH bloghost